LLNL/axom/src/axom/slic/docs/sphinx/sections/getting_started.rst

    :linenos:

-Calling ``slic::finalize()`` will properly deallocate the registered :ref:`logStream` objects and terminate the Slic Logging Environment.
+Calling ``slic::finalize()`` will properly deallocate the registered :ref:`LogStream` objects and terminate the Slic Logging Environment.

 Step 8: Run the Example
 ^^^^^^^^^^^^^^^^^^^^^^^^